 Inside out, upside down and round and round.
 You’re not writing a formal letter, but creating a form of wearable expression and direction is everything.
 Depending on the quantity of text you’re going to use, you can really play with different compositions.
 Characters can really come to life just by being moved around the canvas and take on a different meaning, concepts and forms.
 Express yourself!

-2. You don’t want to really, but you can’t help but read me t-shirt
+2. You don’t want to really, but you can’t help but read me the T-shirt

 Let’s face it, there are some typographic t-shirts that you just feel you have to read.
 After all, if someone is going to be walking around with some truth on their chest, you wanna know what it says, right?
 So, that can be a good tool when thinking about the design of your customised t-shirts.
 As a general rule, I’d suggest using a few lines of text, not just a short sentence.
 In the example I’ve created, I’ve also played with colour just to make the message more memorable (in case you wanna know more about this, it’s called “the Stroop effect” and is a pretty cool optical trick that makes you read slow).